Heavy Weather

 where the murk stays on the outer end

-and he shuts the curtains when it is rather bright,
+and he can shut the curtains when it is rather bright

 but only on the inner side.

-He kicks a bucket in place for leaks when it rains.
+for he keeps a bucket in place for spate.

 with just enough means for repair.